ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 2. The emergence of the programmable smart contract of Ethereum: boosted the development of public chains and decentralized applications (dApps) since 2015.
 3. The emergence of omnichain network infrastructure: making omnichain dApps possible and significantly boosts development.

-Before MAP Protocol, the three primary cross-chain solutions are:
+Before RATS Protocol, the three primary cross-chain solutions are: